Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 A storefront in San Sebastian displaying slices of Basque cheesecake

-I hope this guide has helped you understand why San Sebastian should be on your list for your next adventure in Spain.
+I hope this guide has helped you see why San Sebastián is worth adding to your Spain trip!

 Just be sure to pack an umbrella!